ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

  - ADK
  - Tutorials
 ---
-# Ray cluster with ADK and a custom MCP server

 ## Introduction
 This guide shows how to host a Model Context Protocol (MCP) server with Server Sent Events (SSE) transport on Google Kubernetes Engine (GKE), along with guidance for authenticating MCP clients.
 MCP is an open protocol that standardizes how AI agents interact with their environment and external data sources.
 MCP clients can communicate with the MCP servers using two distinct transport mechanisms:
 Standard Input/Output (stdio) - Direct process communication